MicrosoftDocs/dataexplorer-docs/data-explorer/security-baseline.md

 **Guidance**: Please follow the Microsoft Rules of Engagement to ensure your Penetration Tests are not in violation of Microsoft policies: https://www.microsoft.com/msrc/pentest-rules-of-engagement?rtc=1.

-You can find more information on Microsoft’s strategy and execution of Red Teaming and live site penetration testing against Microsoft managed cloud infrastructure, services and applications, here: https://gallery.technet.microsoft.com/Cloud-Red-Teaming-b837392e
+You can find more information on Microsoft's strategy and execution of Red Teaming and live site penetration testing against Microsoft managed cloud infrastructure, services and applications, here: https://gallery.technet.microsoft.com/Cloud-Red-Teaming-b837392e

 **Azure Security Center monitoring**: Not Applicable